MisterPhilo/SoundController/README.md

 # SoundController
-A easy to use controller I use for all my Sound needs.
+An easy to use controller I use for all my Sound needs.
 It automaticallies create three sound instances (localsound, SFX, MainMusic) and two soundgroups (BackgroundGroup, SFXGroup) with the option to add/remove sounds/groups.
 This module can be ran using the server or the client.

 ## THE SET UP: